Introduction

 Natural Explanations

-In a large number of cases, such purported interactions with spirits have proved to be fraudulent.
-For example, the Fox sisters, whose reported interactions with the supernatural marked the beginning of Spiritualism, later admitted that they used tricks to make the spirits “speak” .
-With regard to table-turning, common tricks include simply pushing the table in the desired direction, waiting until the opposite player pushes the table down and then placing a foot under the table so that one can move it at will, moving the table with the knee, using a ring on one’s finger that hooks into a protuberance under the table, or using devices that attach to the participants' arms (as in the video screenshot above).
+- In a large number of cases, such purported interactions with spirits have proved to be fraudulent.
+For example, the Fox sisters, whose reported interactions with the supernatural marked the beginning of Spiritualism, later admitted that they used tricks to make the spirits “speak”27.
+With regard to table-turning, common tricks include simply pushing the table in the desired direction, waiting until the opposite player pushes the table down and then placing a foot under the table so that one can move it at will, or wearing custom-made boots with soles that protrude beyond the edges of the boots and that can be hooked beneath a leg of the table28, or using devices that attach to the participants' arms (as in the video screenshot above)29.

 Proofs that it does not work

-There is actually counter-evidence to the theory that table-turning communicates with the supernatural.
+There is actually counter-evidence to the theory that table-turning communicates with the supernatural.- Blindfolding

-If participants in a Ouija game are blindfolded so that they cannot see the letters, then the game does not work.
-The spirits just make nonsense sequences of letters 9.
+- If participants in a Ouija game are blindfolded so that they cannot see the letters, then the game does not work.
+The spirits just make nonsense sequences of letters31.
 This shows that there cannot be spirits at work.

 Is it more probable that nature should go out of her course or that a man should tell a lie?
 We have never seen, in our time, nature go out of her course.
 But we have good reason to believe that millions of lies have been told in the same time.
 It is therefore at least millions to one that the reporter of a miracle tells a lie.